-With cozy cinnamon and crispy apples, this Spiced Apple Kombucha is the homemade kombucha flavor you need this fall.
+With cozy cinnamon and crispy apples, this Cinnamon Apple Kombucha recipe is the homemade kombucha flavor you need this fall.

 I was beginning to think that prime kombucha season was over, with summer coming to an end and all.
 Albeit, kombucha will brew slower as the ambient temperature of our house drops, but the flavors of fall are so good in kombucha!

 So leave your summer flavors at the door and let’s brew some Spiced Apple Kombucha.
 With sweet apples and cinnamon, this kombucha ferments into a bubbly drink that tastes a bit like apple cider.
 Let’s brew!

 There are two main fermentation phases when making homemade kombucha:

 - First Fermentation: This is when you transform sweet tea into tart and delicious kombucha (see our comprehensive guide to homemade kombucha here)

 - Second Fermentation: This is when you carbonate the kombucha by adding sugars (like apples!) and bottling it.